 Climate change is the challenge of our lifetime.
-It is affecting communities worldwide.
+It is affecting communities worldwide

-To anticipate the effects and prepare our hapū, it is important to understand how climate change works, its impact on our people and whenua, what we are doing about it, and what still needs to be done to mitigate and adapt.
+To anticipate the effects and prepare our hapū, it is important to understand how climate change works, its impacts on our people and whenua, what we are doing about it, and what still needs to be done to mitigate and adapt.

 This is how we have known Te Pā o Moki to date, a place to share kai, wānanga and many treasured times with whānau.
 Not to forget, Hone Wetere, our beautiful Church.
 Whānau have gathered here many times to celebrate hononga and Christmas over the years.